arturdryomov/google-wallpaper-downloaders/README.md

 $ python2 maps/download-wallpapers.py
 ```

-By default wallpapers will be downloaded to your home `Downloads` directory.
+Wallpapers will be downloaded to relative `wallpapers` directories,
+such as `chrome-os/wallpapers` and `maps/wallpapers`.

 Be wary of download sizes: Chrome OS wallpapers are 200+ MB combined and Maps are 650+ MB.